| Title: | Recursive Partitioning for Structural Equation Models |

 predictors |

-dataset.
-If NULL (default) all variables that are in dataset and not part of
+A vector of variable names matching variable names in the data set.
+If NULL (default) all variables that are in data set and not part of the model are potential predictors. |

 ... |